tact-lang/docs-obsolete/tact-design.md

 ## Generics

 Generic programming is a significant part of modern programming languages.
-It is important concept without which it is impossible to imagine programming.
+It is an important concept without which it is impossible to imagine programming.

-Many other languages, such as C#, Java, Kotlin, Rust creates their own metalanguages with special syntax and semantic and builds generic programming based on these metalanguages.
-It is common concept that allow to simply integrate generic programming in the common programming process, but this way has limitations (FIXME: better word) benefits:
+Many other languages, such as C#, Java, Kotlin and Rust create their own metalanguages with special syntax and semantic and build generic programming based on these metalanguages.
+It is a common concept that allows simply integrate generic programming into the common programming process, but this way has limitations (FIXME: better word) benefits:

 1. Metalanguage is yet another language with its own rules and syntax which complicates already complicated language.
 2. Supporting two languages takes more time than supporting one language.
-3. Metalanguage forces to duplicate concepts within a language which generates an incostistency.
+3. Metalanguage forces to duplicate concepts within a language which generates an inconsistency.
 4. It is hard to implement such conceptions in metalanguage that we want to see in Tact, such as custom ranges, etc.

-Due to above we decide do not introduce special metalanguage to Tact.
-Our system based on one language with compile-time functions operating on the types which is just values like other values.
+Due to the above, we decided to not introduce a special metalanguage to Tact.
+Our system is based on one language with compile-time functions operating on the types which are just values like other values.
 Our system has much in common with Zig concepts.

-TODO: add section about justification that generics split languages at two different.
+TODO: add a section about justification that generics split languages into two different.

 ### Compile-time evaluation

-As we described above, we do not to split language at two different, so we provide compile-time evaluation of functions that written in the Tact language.
-General goal of the compile-time functions is provide a way to generate types, functions and change them.
+As we described above, we do not split language into two different, so we provide a compile-time evaluation of functions that are written in the Tact language.
+The general goal of the compile-time functions is to provide a way to generate types and functions and change them.
 It provides powerful possibilities to create different type constructions like templates in C++ or comptime in Zig.

-There are some limitations which functions can be evaluated in the compile-time:
+There are some limitations in which functions can be evaluated in the compile-time:
 1. Compile-time functions cannot call asm bytecode.
-2. Compile-time functions cannot access to the runtime-only variables and constants, such as contract balance, chain gas fee, etc.
+2. Compile-time functions cannot access the runtime-only variables and constants, such as contract balance, chain gas fee, etc.
 3. Compile-time functions cannot call other runtime-only functions.

-Any function that satisifes above rules can be evaluated in compile-time.
+Any function that satisfies the above rules can be evaluated in compile-time.

-Main rule of the compile-time: **everything can be evaluated must be evaluated**.
-This rule is called "global evaluation rule" (TBD?)
-This means that compiler will try to evaluate everything can be evaluated using common with runtime rules of execution functions (except runtime-only variables and functions).
+The main rule of the compile-time: **everything that can be evaluated must be evaluated**.
+This rule is called the "global evaluation rule" (TBD?)
+This means that the compiler will try to evaluate everything that can be evaluated using common runtime rules of execution functions (except runtime-only variables and functions).

 Let's understand this principle.
-Suppose you have following code:
+Suppose you have the following code:
 ```
 // Definitions
 let CONST = 10;